 Opioids and benzodiazepines both depress respiration.
 The risk of death increases when benzodiazepines are taken along with opioids.
-Prescription opioids as a drug-type are involved in more drug overdose deaths than any other drug-type, however in 2017 for the first time, a benzodiazepine drug (alprazolam) was the most common prescription drug involved in overdose deaths in New Mexico.
-Alprazolam remains the most common benzodiazepine involved in drug overdose deaths in 2019.
+Prescription opioids as a drug-type are involved in more drug overdose deaths than any other drugtype, however in 2017 for the first time, a benzodiazepine drug (alprazolam) was the most common prescription drug involved in overdose deaths in New Mexico.
+Alprazolam remains the most common benzodiazepine involved in drug overdose deaths in 2018.

-HB2 Measure: Rate of alcohol-related deaths per 100,000

-population Explanatory Measure

-New Mexico has the highest alcohol-related death rate in the US.
+HB2 Measure: Rate of alcohol-related deaths per 100,000 population Explanatory Measure New Mexico has the highest alcohol-related death rate in the US.
 New Mexico's CY19 alcohol-related death rate is twice the US.
 The alcohol-related death rate in New Mexico increased almost 8% between 2018 and 2019.

-Key Measure: FY22 Q1 • Percent of cities and counties with Access and 50/ 650(220/ 10% Functional Needs (AFN) plans that help prepare vulnerable populations for a public health 5% 65% 33% FY22 Q2 emergency 5%

-Jurisdictional Access and Functional Needs (AFN) plans assist in identifying the actions, responsibilities, and roles in creating synchronized emergency operations assistance and coordination from the Department of Health (DOH) for New Mexicans and visiting individuals to New Mexico with Access and Functional Needs (AFN).
+Key Measure: Percent of cities and counties with Access and Functional Needs (AFN) plans that help prepare vulnerable populations for a public health emergency 5% 65% 33% 10% • Jurisdictional Access and Functional Needs (AFN) plans assist in identifying the actions, responsibilities, and roles in creating synchronized emergency operations assistance and coordination from the Department of Health (DOH) for New Mexicans and visiting individuals to New Mexico with Access and Functional Needs (AFN).
 In order to increase the number of counties that utilize AFN planning, DOH provides templates and access to workshops about AFN.